 After Modred was hit by a police bullet, Lyton and Whittaker took him to their van.
 They fled Northward, with Lyton applying first aid.

 In the countryside, the van was stopped by The Other, manifesting as a telepathic ball of light.
 It and Modred had a magic duel, and Modred won.
-Yet his attacks against The Other also hurt him, as The Other was a part of him.
+Yet his attacks against The Other also hurt him, for The Other was now a part of him.

 (The simplest explanation is that this process took months.
 Chthon likely considered that a negligible time span when he recounted the event.)

 Four elementals and one spider lady